06 Feb EICR Advice for Birmingham schools

 Periodic testing and inspection should only be carried out by electrically competent, qualified electricians.

-At EICR Testing we go even further by making sure all our testers are trained to City & Guilds 2395 Inspection and Testing level.
+At EICR Testing Birmingham, we go even further by making sure all our Birmingham and The Midlands based EICR testers are trained to City & Guilds 2395 Inspection and Testing level.
 This additional specialist qualification is designed specifically for the periodic testing and inspection of electrical installations, which means we only send experts to each job.

 The EICR testing process

-The EICR test process varies greatly depending on the size of the school, but we will work with individual school timetables (and budgets) to ensure the work is carried out with minimum disruption.
+We appreciate that schools across Birmingham and the Midlands do not want to risk any disturbances to their lessons.
+The Electrical Installation Condition report test process varies greatly depending on the size of the school, but we will work with individual school timetables (and budgets) to ensure the work is carried out with minimum disruption.
 As the electrics need to be disconnected from the mains, we can arrange for work to be done during the evenings or in school holidays.

 Tests are recommended every five years, but it may be more convenient to carry out an EICR in annual stages, inspecting 20 per cent of the electrical installation every year.